| Title: | Functions to Assist Design and Analysis of Agronomic Experiments |

 palette |

-A string specifying the colour scheme to use for plotting.
+A string specifying the colour scheme to use for plotting or a vector of custom colours to use as the palette.
 Default is equivalent to "Spectral".
 Colour blind friendly palettes can also be provided via options |

 row |